 Volunteers are an important part of the Newberry Library, dedicating thousands of hours annually to the Newberry’s collection, projects, and activities.
 If you are interested in volunteering, please look over the roles listed below and fill out a Volunteer Application.

-We are actively recruiting volunteer to assist Newberry staff in various locations throughout the library.
 The majority of volunteer roles are public facing and focused on making the Newberry more engaging and accessible to the public.
 Volunteer training is held regularly.

 Herget Welcome Center